Sajetha13/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### RESULT:
-Thus the distance between two points is succesfully completed.
+Thus the program to find the distance between two points is succesfully completed.